abelardopardo/ontask_b/docs_src/Using/index.rst

 In any of these variants, for those columns that are present in both the existing table and the new table, the values of the second will update the existing ones in the first.
 This update may introduce non-values in some of the rows (for example in columns for with the new data does not provide any value).
 Additionally, extra care needs to be taken when performing this operation as some of the merge variants may eliminate data in the existing table.
 In the extreme case, if you try to merge a table with a key column with no values in common with the existing key and you select the method that considers rows with keys in both the existing and new table, the result is an empty table.

-Step four: verify upcoming changes
+Step five: verify upcoming changes
 ----------------------------------

 After selecting these parameters the last step is to review the effect of the operation and proceed with the merge as shown in the following figure.